766 miles (1235 km) | |

 Yes, there are direct routes from London to Vienna with the following travel companies:

-Direct services to Vienna tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your route.
+Direct services to Vienna tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your trip.

 Here are some other resources that might have the information you need